Abernathy Pearl...Found in 1967 in River Tay, Scotland

 Abernathy Pearl...what's so special about it anyway?
 Why would I travel all the way from Muscatine, Iowa to Perth, Scotland just to see a pearl?
 (I have just been informed that the correct spelling is Abernethy.)

 Well, first of all, I didn't come this far just to see "Little Willie," (Abernathy Pearl) but since I was exploring the U.K. from bottom to top, I decided to make my way to Perth and see this famous pearl.
 God actually gave me a dream that I should venture over here now...so I gladly obeyed!

 Little Willie, as this pearl is affectionately called, was found in 1967 by a well-known pearl fisherman by the name of William Abernethy...hence the nickname.
 It came from the River Tay.
-I saw this river today...a fast moving river -- see a video I took of it.
+I saw this river today...a fast moving river.
 The speed and rapids totally surprised me as I'm accustomed to the slow steady flow of the mighty Mississippi River near my home.
 Salmon and trout fishing is popular in the River Tay.
 (I saw a replica of the record Salmon today in the local museum...a very, very large one and caught by a woman.)

 Little Willie the Abernathy Pearl amazes the eye.